How Long Does It Take to Grow Hydroseeded Lawns? Hydroseeding Timeline

 Hydroseed After 1 Week

 You should see blades of grass emerge within 1 week after hydroseeding.
-This seed germination time period could be sooner depending on the type of grass seed.
+This seed germination period could be sooner depending on the type of grass seed.
 The green dye will also start to fade during this period.

 Hydroseed After 2 Weeks